Complex behavior from intrinsic motivation to occupy action-state path space: Discussion

-Several steps remain to have a more complete theory of entropy seeking behavior.
-One is to study learning in environments where state transitions are not known.
-Previous related attempts have introduced Z-learning \cite{todorov2006linearly,todorov2009efficient} and G-learning \cite{fox2015taming} using off-policy methods, so our results could be extended to learning following similar lines.
-As entropy seeking behavior obviate external rewards, an advantage of this approach is that those rewards do not need to be learned and optimized.
-Simply observing transitions could allow the estimation of action-state entropies and values without the need of separating them into immediate rewards and future expected value.
+We have also shown that MOP is scalable to high-dimensional problems and when the state-transition matrix is unknown, using the soft-actor critic architecture \cite{haarnoja_soft_2019} to approximate the optimal policy prescribed by MOP.
+Nevertheless, several steps remain to have a more complete MOP theory with learning.
+Previous related attempts have introduced Z-learning \cite{todorov_linearly-solvable_2006,todorov_efficient_2009} and G-learning \cite{fox_taming_2015} using off-policy methods, so our results could be extended to learning following similar lines.
+Other possibilities are using transition estimators using counts or pseudo-counts \cite{bellemare_unifying_2016}, or hashing \cite{tang__2017}, for the learning of the transition matrices.
+One potential advantage of our framework is that, as entropy-seeking behavior obviates extrinsic rewards, those rewards do not need to be learned and optimized, and thus the learning problem reduces to transition matrices learning.
 In addition, modeling and injecting prior information could be particularly simple in our setting in view that intrinsic entropy rewards can be easily bounded before the learning process if action space is known.
 Therefore, initializing the state-value function to the lower or upper bounds of the action-state path entropy could naturally model pessimism or optimism during learning, respectively.

+All in all, we have introduced MOP as a novel theory of behavior, which promises new ways of understanding goal-directedness without reward maximization, and that can be applied to artificial agents to discover by themselves ways of surviving and occupying action-state space.